DariusBowser/spaceman--game/README.md

 ## Minimum Viable Product
-Play again button
+Play again button.
-All categories working
+ All categories working.
-Lives remaining in sync
+ Lives remaining in sync.

 ### Future Enhancements
 Spaecman will appear to be floating in space when lives run out.